DDuttaGit/Bibliography-Counselor/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/DDuttaGit/OverleafCounselor/README.md)

-Citation Recommendation is to provide biographic citation that a user is intending to fetch corresponding to a search query.
+Citation Recommendation is to provide bibliographic citation that a user is intending to fetch corresponding to a search query.
 This task differs from paper recommendation where it recommends documents that are worthwhile to read and to investigate.
 Survey publications have the sole objective to satisfy paper recommendation. __Bibliography Counselor__ is such a recommendation system integrated with __Overleaf__.

 ## Technical Specifications
 This tool comes up with two front-end systems viz. a cross-browser extension and a PyQt based [local IDE](https://github.com/DDuttaGit/Bibliography-Counselor/tree/main/Local%20IDE) of which here we discuss about the work flow of the browser extension.